How long do folding electric wheelchair batteries last?

 - Try and keep your batteries at, or below room temperature.
 Constant exposure to higher temperature will make the batteries capacity reduce over time.
 This can be quite significant at higher temperatures.

-For example storage at 0 degrees Celsius should see batteries maintain roughly 94% charge capacity after 1 year.
-If you were to increase this to 40 degrees, the capacity would drop to nearer 65%.
+For example storage at 32 degrees Fahrenheit should see batteries maintain roughly 94% charge capacity after 1 year.
+If you were to increase this to 100 degrees, the capacity would drop to nearer 65%.